 Section 105(a) of the bill authorizes the President to establish within the Department of Commerce an office responsible for providing administrative assistance to dispute settlement panels established under Chapter Twenty-One of the Agreement.
 This provision enables the United States to implement its obligations under Article 20.3.1 of the Agreement.
 This office will not be an "agency" within the meaning of 5 U.S.C.
-552, consistent with treatment provided under other U.S. free trade agreements, including the North American Free Trade Agreement ("NAFTA") and free trade agreements with Australia, Chile, and Singapore, Morocco, Bahrain, and Oman.
+552, consistent with treatment provided under other U.S. free trade agreements, including the North American Free Trade Agreement ("NAFTA") and free trade agreements with Australia, Bahrain, Chile, Singapore, Morocco, the Dominican Republic and Central America, Oman, and Peru.
 Thus, for example, the office will not be subject to the Freedom of Information Act or the Government in the Sunshine Act.
 Since they are international bodies, panels established under Chapter Twenty-One are not subject to those acts.